TED Web Chat

 Time to Train

 From the 6 April 2011, the right for time out of the workplace to train was extended to include all employees, not just young people.
-Employees have a statutory right to make an application to undertake study or training which will improve their effectiveness in their job, and the performance of the Council.
-This does not need to result in a formal qualification, and can include shadowing a work colleague.
-There is no right to be paid for any time needed out of the workplace, and any request should be made in writing to the employees Assistant Director/Head of Department for consideration in consultation with Human Resources.
+Employees have a statutory right to make an application to undertake study or training which, will improve their effectiveness in their job, and the performance of the Council.
+This does not need to result in a formal qualification and can include shadowing a work colleague.
+There is no right to be paid for any time needed outside of the workplace, and any request should be made in writing to the employee’s Assistant Director/Head of Department for consideration in consultation with Human Resources.

 It is essential that an employee gains authorisation to take leave from the workplace for the right reason.
-There are several types of authorised leave available, and further advice on the following can be found on Ping!
+There are several types of authorised leave available, and further advice on the following can be found on the Council’s Intranet.

-• Parental leave Guidance - Parental Leave and Time off For Dependants
+• Parental leave (Guidance on Parental Leave and Time off for Dependants)

-• Time off for dependants Guidance - Parental Leave and Time off For Dependants
+• Time off for dependants (Guidance on Parental Leave and Time off for Dependants)

 Unauthorised Absence